box/box-typescript-sdk-gen/docs/retentionPolicyAssignments.md

 ### Arguments

 - retentionPolicyAssignmentId `string`
   - The ID of the retention policy assignment.
-  - Used as `retention_policy_assignment_id` in path `path` of the API call
+Example: "1233123"
 - headers `DeleteRetentionPolicyAssignmentByIdHeadersArg`
-  - Used as headers for the API call
+  - Headers of deleteRetentionPolicyAssignmentById method

 ### Returns